What if I told you that finding ways to get more done is not only possible but can also help your business thrive?

 Stay out of the black hole of administrative work

-Step 1: Keep a time log
+Step 1: Log your time

 Bonus video tutorial: How to Use Toggl to Track Your Time for Free